-Of course, always meet a company representative in person, and demand an on-site visit.
-Sewer repair work cannot be diagnosed or quoted over the phone, there are simply too many variables.
+Of course, always meet a company representative in person, and request an on-site visit.
+Sewer repair work cannot be diagnosed or quoted with certainty over the phone, there are simply too many variables.
 In NYC most companies offer free and no-obligation site visits.

 What is the expected cost of a NYC Sewer Repair?

 There are many variables that comprise the cost of a sewer repair.
 On the whole a repair will cost about 40% to 60% of the price of a full replacement.
 Unless there are extreme or unusual circumstances, that translates into a typical price range of $6,000.00 to $14,000.00.
 There is a good reason for such a large range in cost, the primary variables follow:

 - The location of the repair: Inside the house, inside the property boundary, or under Public property.
 Repairs inside the property boundary boundary will frequently fall below the above referenced price range.